Historical buildings on display at Gilgandra Rural Museum, NSW

-The historic rural town of Gilgandra is situated along the banks of the Castlereagh River in the beautiful Great Western Plains region of NSW.
-Discover galleries, museums, great walks and fascinating heritage in this country town.
+Explore the historic town of Gilgandra, situated along the banks of the Castlereagh River in the beautiful Great Western Plains region of NSW.
+Learn about its unique place in Australian war history, follow the Windmill Walk and meet an emu.

 Discover the origins of the iconic bush call at the Coo-ee Heritage and Visitor Information Centre.
 The prolonged coo-ee is usually used in the bush to attract attention.
 The historical connection with Gilgandra dates back to 1915, when a group of 35 men set out for Sydney on the first recruiting march of World War I and called 'Coo-ee' at each town they passed to attract men to join them.